clementinboittiaux/homography-loss-function/README.md

 ## Installation

 ### hLoc dependancy
-This code relies on hLoc for loading COLMAP models.
+This code relies on COLMAP for loading COLMAP models.
 To satisfy this dependancy, simply run:
 ```shell
 git submodule update --init
 ```